Article - RareWine Academy

 How To Qualify A Wine For Investment?

-Historically, wine from Bordeaux has become the cornerstone of classic wine investment, but declining demand combined with increased speculation means, prices today are high and, in many cases, do not match demand - at least not if we are searching for possible returns.
+Historically, Bordeaux wine has become the cornerstone of classic wine investment, but declining demand combined with increased speculation means that prices today are high and, in many cases, do not match demand—at least not if we are searching for possible future returns.

-With a return of 159%, Burgundy has been the best wine investment of the last 10 years*, while Champagne and Italian wine, in recent years have entered the scene, and together with the Burgundy wines form the basis of a wine investment in 2020.
-If you want even higher returns and a higher risk, one can also add whiskey, which historically has outperformed wine, to its portfolio.
+According to Liv-ex, Burgundy has been the best wine investment of the last 20 years*, with average returns of more than 10,6% per year.
+More recently, Champagne and Italian wine have entered the scene, and together with Burgundy, they have become an integral part of modern-day wine investment.
+If you want even higher returns and a higher risk, one can also add whisky, which historically has outperformed wine, to its portfolio.

 Should I invest In Small Or Large Amounts?